-During his visit, Howe will spend much of his time speaking casually with students about his humanitarian work and about the general condition of the international medical commuglobal studies students for a luncheon and also attend a dinner with Phi Beta Kappa members and interested students in the University Honors Program.
+During his visit, Howe will spend much of his time speaking casually with students about his humanitarian work and about the general condition of the international medical commu-

 Howe is slated to give talks to students in two of Professor of Anthropology Bob Myers's classes.
-Howe's visit will conclude with the

-Bergren Forum, which is currently set to begin at 12:10 p.m. on Sept.
-28. While on campus, Howe will join
+Howe's visit will conclude with the Bergren Forum, which is currently set to begin at 12:10 p.m. on Sept.
+28.